 The squeeze can be operated from either side and provides three possible exits; forward, left or right.

 The side exit panels come with four sheeted drop down panels for easy access to the body, two lift-up sheeted panels for access to the feet, and one full height sheeted shoulder access panel for access to the shoulder.

 All latches come with quick locks to safely secure the latches against accidental opening.

 The hydraulic controls are mounted on a pivoting arm which provides the operator with access to the controls from any location around the chute.

 You have your choice of either an electric or gas powered hydraulic pump.
-The pump comes with additional hydraulic hose to allow the operator freedom to position the pump away from the chute.
+The pump comes with long hydraulic hoses to allow the operator freedom to position the pump away from the chute.
 This reduces the noise and vibration at the chute which results in less bison hesitation.